 When at work, nearly every employee is compelled to do good and make a positive contribution to their team and organization.
-But, sometimes our own knowledge, or lack thereof, can hinder our ability to do just that.
+But sometimes their knowledge, or lack thereof, can hinder their ability to do just that.

 When there’s a lack of knowledge or an information deficit, it can lead to wasted time:

-Unfortunately, when employees don’t seek out those answers they are likely to just make something up or come to their own, potentially wrong, conclusion.
-At times this approach can turn out just fine, reinforcing the undesirable behavior.
+Unfortunately, when employees don’t seek out those answers, they are likely to just make something up or come to their own, potentially wrong, conclusion.
+Occasionally, this approach can turn out just fine, reinforcing the undesirable behavior.
 But, when this approach fails, it can cause costly errors that are detrimental to the entire enterprise.

 Wouldn’t it be nice if you could ensure your team has the information they need when they need it?
-The concept of the visual workplace can help you achieve that goal.
+A visual workplace can help you achieve that goal.

-In a visual workplace, visual devices are positioned at the point of use, giving employees instant access to the critical information they need, at-a-glance, right when and where they need it.
-Because visuals can easily be understood, an effective visual workplace can eliminate wasted downtime that had previously been spent searching, asking, or waiting for information.
+In a visual workplace, critical information is conveyed through visual devices, positioned at the point of need, that can be understood at-a-glance.
+Because visuals are easy to understand, an effective visual workplace can improve safety by reinforcing training and eliminate wasted downtime that had previously been spent searching, asking or waiting for information.

-For example, when storeroom shelves are well-labeled, employees don’t have to waste time searching for something or accidentally grabbing the wrong thing.
+For instance, when storeroom shelves are well-labeled, employees don’t have to waste time searching for something or accidentally grabbing the wrong thing.
 Helping them find what they need at-a-glance instantly improves efficiency.

 The concept of the visual workplace was introduced in the 1990s by Gwendolyn Galsworth, Ph.D., who is considered the world’s leading expert on the concept.
 In the 2017 edition of her book "Visual Workplace: Visual Thinking," Dr. Galsworth likens a workplace that lacks visuals to trying to reach a destination without signs, signals or lines on the road.